-Fibre optic broadband is changing the way people access the internet and transforming the telecoms industry - but has it reached your area yet?
+Fibre broadband is changing the way people access the internet and transforming the telecoms industry - but has it reached your area yet?

 Fibre optic broadband runs through cables in the ground made from plastic or glass, unlike its predecessor ADSL which runs over copper telephone wires.

 - Fibre optic broadband provides you with a superfast way of accessing the internet

 - Think about choosing a broadband bundle which could incorporate your home phone package and digital TV

 - Fibre optic is available is available throughout the UK but some more rural areas may be missing out

 Fibre optic delivery offers a new generation of broadband - it's quicker at carrying data than traditional copper wires, meaning you can download a song, as well as films and television programmes in no time at all.

 It also tends to be more reliable - so speed should remain consistant throughout use.

 Unlike ADSL, where the speed degrades the further it travels from the local telephone exchange, fibre optic broadband keeps its speed better over long distances.
 This means that the speed advertised is more likely to be the speed you receive.